spcily/caprover-webhook-deploy/README.md

 # caprover-webhook-deploy

 Github actions to deploy to caprover via webhook URL.

-Setting webhook inside repo setting would not provide any valuable information when deploying.
+I made this action because setting webhook inside repo setting would not provide any valuable information when building.
+You have to see the build logs in Caprover panel to see it.

 ## Inputs